wolandark/wim/README.md

 - xsel (An xorg utility that is ESSENTIAL for shared clipboard)
 - FZF
 - Figlet (For the start menu ascii art, unneeded if you dont care for the ascii art)
-- A Nerd Font (ESSENTIAL for icons in the nerdtree)

 <h1> Some of the features</h1>

 - Out of the box plugin installation <br>
 - Tab Completion and snippets for fast coding <br>
-- Fixed shared clipboard with desktop and other other apps<br>
 - Easy tab and split navigation <br>
-- Complete Markdown and HTML-CSS-JS support with live servers for both of them <br>
 - Start Screen with bookmarks and file history <br>
-- Beautiful built in colorschemes
+- Beautiful built in base16 colorschemes
-- Easy syntax and alignment with Beautify option  <br>
 - Nerdtree-like configuration of Netrw <br>
-- Three options for statusline.Vim's customized statusline, Lighline and hackline.
-The choice is yours! <br>
+- Customized Lighline statusline <br>
-  - Choices!
-It is all about choices <br>
 - Customizability!
 It is lightweight and extensible without having to learn a whole new software or language  <br>

 <h1>Usage / Installation </h1>